infinitered/ignite/docs/quick-start/getting-started.md

 To use Ignite, you will need to install React Native.
 The best way to install React Native is to follow the React Native installation instructions found on official React Native website, [here](http://facebook.github.io/react-native/docs/getting-started.html).
 These instructions will walk your through installing React Native on your specific platform.

+You will also need to have Node 7.6+ installed.
+We recommend using [n](https://github.com/tj/n) to manage node versions.
+If you already use [nvm](https://github.com/creationix/nvm) and would like to switch, follow [these steps](./nvm-to-n.md).

 ## Installing Ignite 2.0